Romero conquers Keystone

 KEYSTONE – The Romero family has been sweeping people off their feet since the 16th century – only then, the Romeros were Spanish conquistadors.

 Today, Ruben Romero conquers people with his mesmerizing melodies and rhythms that express the joys and sorrows of the gitano souls of his gypsy ancestors.

 “I seem to have been drawn to the Spanish guitar,” Romero said.
 “I have a kinship with it because of my heritage.”

 Born in Santa Fe, N.M., Romero comes from a long line of guitarists.
 He began playing folk songs, then studied flamenco guitar in Spain when his older brothers, who were accomplished flamenco dancers, needed accompaniment.

-Since then, he has released more than 20 albums, captivating fans with the lyricism of his heartfelt “Lagrimas para Mi Hermano,” written in memory of his late brother, and the driving rhythm of his rumbas.
+Since then, he has released more than 20 albums.
+He has captivated fans with the driving rhythm of his rumbas and the lyricism of such songs as “Lagrimas para Mi Hermano,” written in memory of his late brother.

 “I combined techniques I learned in classical and flamenco guitar,” he said.
 “As I began to appreciate the guitar more and more, I began to create music for it.”

 Romero strives not only to entertain people, but also to educate them and “conquer” listeners who aren’t fans – yet.

 “(The guitar) is one of the very few instruments that is as complete as a piano,” he said.
 “The possibility of the guitar, I don’t think it’s been discovered yet.”